Para sugerencias de recursos de habla hispana, clic aquí.

 - Endo Thick of It with Brandon and Kimether – “Endo Thick of It!
 The Podcast for couple navigating endometriosis and other chronic illnesses.”

 - Not Cha Momma Pod – “Join Kailey and Betsy as they share their raw, honest, and personal experiences with endometriosis and adenomyosis diagnoses that led to infertility in their 30s.
 Despite being kid-free/less, these powerful women are finding joy in the journey and creating a community for fellow warriors who aren’t afraid to address the taboo topics that come along with a chronic illness.”
-They also have a monthly virtual support group on Zoom.

 - Not Defined by Endo – “Hosted by Endometriosis Warrior Teniola Ogunro, is created for and dedicated to women who have been diagnosed with endometriosis or who suffer from symptoms that they suspect to be caused by it.”